appsquickly/typhoon/README.md

 #### GUI Tool

 This is going to be neat, but in the experience of my friends at Jetbrains " a text-editor approach is more convenient and fluent than GUI-based approach."
 After all, when writing serious Apps do you use nibs?
-So the idea with the GUI tool is to faciliate rapid feedback, but at the same time produce readable code.
-Also it would cost a lot to develop, and I don't have the time or money.
+The idea with the GUI tool is to faciliate rapid feedback, but at the same time produce readable code.
+Also it would cost a lot to develop, and I don't have the time or money right now.

 __So the XML is the winner.
 It provides the features that I stated above.
 And also:__

-* There's already a defacto standard with the Spring-style approach in Java, .NET and ActionScript.
+* There's already a defacto or recognized standard with the Spring-style approach in Java, .NET and ActionScript.
 * Evyeryone knows XML.
 * It provides very low overhead, so is compatible with memory and CPU-constrained devices.
 * There's nothing new to learn, because, its very easy to provide code-completion and hints.
 As it stands now,